Roxy-Anime/example/README.md

 # Sheruta API Documentation
-Welcome To Four Anime Scraper This Is For The Sheruta API Build in mind of its corractions
+Welcome To Docs This Is For The Sheruta API

 We are not responsible for the API or it corractions.
 You should always keep in mind of the rules